 The stacked, totemic forms of Umthwalo give way to a monolithic verticality in Ukukhula I and Ukukhula II.
 This pair of sculptures convey the sense of a growth spurt and plays with the duality of masculine and feminine, aggression and protection.
 They are indicative of an artist who has come into her own.

-Zizipho’s work was acquired by the Los Angeles County Museum of Art (LACMA) as well as the Philadelphia Museum of Art, and is in important private collections internationally.
+Poswa’s work was acquired by the Los Angeles County Museum of Art (LACMA) as well as the Philadelphia Museum of Art, and is in important private collections internationally.
 Her ceramics were included in Deeper than Text, presented by 1stdibs and the Female Design Council at the 1stdibs Gallery in Manhattan in 2019.
 She has exhibited at Design Miami, PAD London and The Salon Art + Design in New York, and received the prestigious Fellow Award from Ceramic South Africa.
 Her works have also been part of exhibitions in Paris, namely Ceramics Now and Exceptions d’Afrique (both 2021).